Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 FEES

 There are fees payable for various treks, especially those in national parks or other protected areas such as the Inca Trail to Machu Picchu and the Torres del Paine circuit.
-With the exception of the Inca Trail to Machu Picchu, the fees are never very high, usually only $10-$20 per person and the money is used for upkeep of these heavily used areas.
-The Inca Trail now costs at least $100 per person and because of its popularity it needs to be booked well over three months in advance.
+With the exception of the Inca Trail to Machu Picchu, the fees are never very high, usually only $20-$40 per person and the money is often used for upkeep of these heavily used areas.
+The Inca Trail now costs at least $500 per person and because of its popularity it needs to be booked well over three months in advance.

 GUIDEBOOKS